Nachmittags/Based-Tic-Tac-Toe-without-minimax/README.md

 1- Line up three dots.
 2- Fill up the middle of the board.
-3- Block the use from lining three dots.
+3- Block the user from lining three dots.
 4- Harm to line up three dots in an external square (1,3,5,7,9).

 Caveat: The robot shall insert a dot in the place which is the most closer in relation to the user dots.